 #HELMETSARECOOL: This movement and informative video produced by the HighFIvesFoundation shows a sneak peek at life after a devastating crash and the importance of wearing a helmet.
 Watch the video.

 - Helmet Rentals $10 ($15 peak periods) at the Rental Shop, in child and adult sizes, while supplies last.

 - Child Helmet Rentals & Diamond Pete Penguin Covers $10: Children enrolled in Child Ski School programs can be fitted with a rental helmet for $10 ($15 peak periods) at the Child Ski Center.
 To encourage helmet use and make it more fun for the kids, we have Diamond Pete penguin helmet covers on sale at the Child Ski Center for just $10.

 Prior to using any lift at Diamond Peak, you must have the ability and knowledge to load, ride, and unload safely.
 We recommend use of the safety restraining bar when available and possible.
 Please ask the lift attendant or instructor if you have questions about our chairlifts.

 Kids on Lifts: We take chairlift safety seriously and have enacted a new policy for children riding lifts.
-For their own safety, children under 51" must ride the lift with a partner.
+For their own safety, children under 51" must ride the lift with an adult partner.
 Please visit www.KidsOnLifts.org for more tips, videos for kids, and resources.